NucleusPowered/site-v1/docs/modules/world.md

 To display the current world border information, run the command `/world border [world]`.
 If you omit the world argument, it will default to the world you are currently in.

 To set the world border, run the command `/world border set [world] [centre-x] [centre-z] <diameter> [delay]`.
-Only the diameter is mandatory if you are a player in the world, otherwise all arguments are required. `centre-x` and `centre-z` refer to the new centre of the world border, and delay defines, in seconds, how long it will take Minecraft to change to the diameter of the world border from the old one.
+Only the diameter is mandatory if you are a player in the world, otherwise all arguments are required.
+The `diameter` is the size of the border from edge to edge (twice the distance from the centre to the edge).
+`centre-x` and `centre-z` refer to the new centre of the world border, and delay defines, in seconds, how long it will take Minecraft to change to the diameter of the world border from the old one, defaulting to 0 - instantaneous change.

 ## Pre-Generating Chunks